visualizela/dunitzarchivemap/_posts/2021-06-18-WorldWall.md

 layout: post
 title: "World Wall"
 timelinedate: 1991-04-06
-categories: ["World Wall"]
+categories: ["Mural"]
 author: "Beza Denget"
 lat: 34.0672182
 lng: -118.2070824
-desc: "Mural"
+desc: "World Wall A Vision of the Future Without Fear"
 ---
 Inspired by the Great Wall of Los Angeles, Judy Baca went on to start the World Wall which was a larger scale project to bring muralists from around the world together.

 ![Baca with World Wall](images/WorldWall1.png) {:.image}
 Judy Baca in her studio with a panel of the World Wall.
    {:.caption}
 [View the image and article in the Dunitz Archive](https://visualizela.github.io/dunitzarchive/dunitzproject/obj31/)

 ![Description of the World Wall.](images/WorldWall5.png) {:.image}